The YOC welcomes all records from the recording area which will be used to compile the annual report. Not every

 The spreadsheet provides a standard format with validation of species and sites.
 Instructions are in the workbook, on the ‘guidance’ tab.
 For backward compatibility, it is in Excel 2003 format.

-The current spreadsheet has been amended for 2018 records to follow the latest BOU British List (9th Edition).
+We are now requesting 2018 records, please use the spreadsheet designed for 2018 records which follows the latest BOU British List (9th Edition).
 Please click the button below: